 Published by Sarah Cannell - Artist and Curator

 I am an Artist and Curator based in South Norfolk.
-I organise a number of exhibitions including the Waveney Valley Sculpture Trail as well as producing paintings and prints for my own exhibitions across the UK.
+I organise a number of exhibitions including the Waveney Valley Sculpture Trail as well as producing paintings and prints for my own exhibitions in galleries across the UK.
 View all posts by Sarah Cannell - Artist and Curator